retroaalto/atOS/README.md

-# atOS-RT - atOS Revised Technology
+# atOS - a 32-bit operating system

 Currently in early development